sambitsargam/ONEbox/README.md

 - 🚫 **XSS Protection** - Content Security Policy
 - 🌐 **HTTPS Only** - Secure connections required
 - 🔍 **Dependency Scanning** - Regular security audits

+## ❓ Frequently Asked Questions

+### **Q: Do I need real OCT tokens to use ONEbox?**
+A: No!
+ONEbox works with OneChain testnet and provides a built-in faucet for free test tokens.
+You can develop and test without spending real money.

+### **Q: Can I use ONEbox with my existing OneChain project?**
+A: Absolutely!
+ONEbox is designed to integrate with existing projects.
+You can use individual components or the entire toolkit.

+### **Q: What wallets are supported?**
+A: ONEbox supports all OneChain-compatible wallets through the @onelabs/dapp-kit integration.

+### **Q: Is ONEbox ready for production use?**
+A: Yes!
+While primarily designed for development, ONEbox can be used to interact with OneChain mainnet when configured properly.

+### **Q: How do I add custom PTB presets?**
+A: You can add custom presets by modifying the `lib/ptb-presets.ts` file.
+See our [Contributing Guide](CONTRIBUTING.md) for detailed instructions.

+### **Q: Can I contribute new features?**
+A: We'd love your contributions!
+Please read our [Contributing Guide](CONTRIBUTING.md) and feel free to open issues for feature requests.

 ## 📚 Resources